zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
-* remove warnings and bugs
+* remove warnings and bugs (all have to do with transitiongroup and router interaction)
     * nextTransition without timeout
     * going back to home error if not started there
     * transition-warning